midorigd/c-shell/README.md

 This is a custom implementation of a UNIX shell in C.

 The fundamentals of this project are based on Stephen Brennan's "Write a Shell in C" tutorial.
-The shell is currently in a very basic stage, but I hope to expand on it and add many more features over time.
+The shell is currently in a fairly basic stage, but I hope to expand on it and add many more features over time.

 ## Current features

+10.11.25: The shell now supports advanced parsing, such as escape sequences and quoted literals.
+This includes:

+- Escaping spaces to treat multiple words as a single token
+- Common escape-sequences characters like `\n`, `\t`
+- Single-quoted strings are interpreted literally
+- Double-quoted strings support escape sequences

 In addition to program calls, the shell supports the following built-in commands: